Devastating US weapon puts Putin on alert

-Speculation has arisen about new weapons for F-16 fighter jets.
-But the US would have to break a taboo to use them against Putin’s troops.
+Rumors are circulating about new weapons for Ukraine’s F-16 fighter jets.
+However, this would require the USA to break a taboo in the Ukraine war.

 Washington DC – After the F-16 fighter jet deliveries to Ukraine, the Netherlands have pledged further important weapons support against Putin’s air attacks.
 Now the USA, which is part of the fighter jet coalition but has not yet delivered its own F-16s, could also make an important contribution to Kiev’s fight against Russia and in the Ukraine war.